imhicihu/Bibliographical-hybrid-mobile-app/README.md

 * Dependencies
      - The less, the better.
 A personal _motto_.
 * Database configuration
-     - ~~The bibliographic data is converted to _.CSV_ format, in UTF-16 (There are some cyrillic issues, fixed up to now).
-This is a must condition for proper rendering and meet the rigid deadlines of the IOS ecosystem~~.
+     - The bibliographic data is converted to _.CSV_ format, in native UTF-16 format.
+(There are some cyrillic issues, fixed up to now).
+This is a must condition for proper rendering and meet the rigid deadlines of the IOS ecosystem.
 * How to run tests
-     - Soon
+     - Soon on the AppStore and Google Play
 * Deployment instructions
-     - ~~Download from this repo or our _Github_ account the .IPA or .APK.
-Then install it on your device.
-Run it. _Presto_.~~ In development stage!
+     - There is no plan to release source code.

 ### Who do I talk to? ###